 The yellow signals received by both the Epigenome and the Genome are “broken apart” genetically into good and bad components.
 The bad signals in red are received by our oncogenes which promote tumor growth and aggressiveness.
 The good signals in green activate our tumor suppressor and DNA repair genes to constrain the lymphoma, extend clinical remission and possibly even reverse the lymphoma (known as natural regression).

-Our Four Pillar Gene Remediation Strategies (4P-GRS) program covered in Article 3 and developed over several years has the details.
+Our Four Pillar Epigenetics Program (4PEP) covered in Article 3 and developed over several years has the details.